Maggots in Compost: Good or Bad? Here's What to Do

 We already mentioned that the BSF prefer to lay their eggs in decomposed organic matter like manure or compost.
 This is because there's so many BSFL and they need a lot of food especially because they're so efficient at breaking it down, so they run out quickly.

 They also like a warm environment (out in the sun) that has a high humidity (moist food waste).
+Compost that is too wet has a much higher chance of developing a maggot infestation.

 The reason you usually find these and not other types of worms, grubs, and housefly larvae is because the BSF will fight off other insects to protect their nest, and compost is a natural pesticide as it is.